roydegeest/rakwireless-docs/docs/en-us/quick-start/rak4600/rui-online-compiler.md

   caption=" Final Customized Firmware Auto-downloaded" />

-::: tip Note:
+::: tip 📝 NOTE:
-:pencil: For failed compiling instances, the .zip file automatically downloaded shall only contain "**compile log file**" which would contain the errors occurred upon compiling.
+ For failed compiling instances, the .zip file automatically downloaded shall only contain "**compile log file**" which would contain the errors occurred upon compiling.
 :::

-::: tip Note:
+::: tip 📝 NOTE:
-:pencil: For failed auto-downloading of your Final Customized Firmware instances, kindly **turn-off all third party download managers** (i.e. Internet Download Manager) and redo the Compiling process.
+ For failed auto-downloading of your Final Customized Firmware instances, kindly **turn-off all third party download managers** (i.e. Internet Download Manager) and redo the Compiling process.
 :::

 8. For the successful compiling, a sample image is shown below with the .zip file containing both "**compile log file**", and the "**final customized firmware**" .bin file.